sheed419/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete: deletes the betty file for /tmp/my_first_directory
 9-firstdirdeletion: deletes my_first_directory in /tmp
 10-back: changes the working directory to the previous one
+11-lists: list all files (including hidden ones) in in the current directory and the parent of the working directory and the /boot directory in long listing format